ernest1027/Whatswhere/README.md

 ## What's WhatsWhere?

 The app simplifies grocery shopping by consolidating your shopping list to the fewest stores possible.
-This is accomplished through crowdsourced data that our users provide as a community in the demo, but this could just as easily leverage the inventory systems of stores that partner with us.
+This is accomplished through crowdsourced data that our users provide as a community in the demo, but this can just as easily leverage the inventory systems of stores that partner with us.
+Once our platform gains enough users, stores will be naturally incentivised to provide realtime inventory data.

 There are four main features that WhatsWhere has available today, which we hope to augment with more updates in the future.